 Please provide us with the following:

-- A brief personal biography (approx. 150 words) which describes your music practice, background, and relevant achievements.
+1. A brief personal biography which describes your music practice, background, and relevant achievements.

-- The name, position (if relevant), email and/or phone contact of a referee relating to your musical experience.
+4. The name, email and/or phone contact of a referee relating to your musical experience.
 This might be another musician, a collaborator, or a teacher.

 Please email the above information to [email protected]